plaid/plaid-postman/README.md

 ## Getting started
 Follow these steps to quickly get started with the [Plaid API](https://plaid.com/docs):

 1. [Sign up](https://dashboard.plaid.com/signup) with Plaid to get a set of API keys that are required for interacting with the API.
-[Here](https://plaid.com/docs/quickstart/#api-keys) is some documentation explaining what these keys are.
-2. Download and install the [Postman app](https://www.getpostman.com/downloads/)
-3. Install the Plaid Postman Collection.
-Click the "Run in Postman" button below to install the Plaid collection!
+2. Click the "Run in Postman" button below.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/300b6d41be01cbd6a882?action=collection%2Fimport)

-4. Once both the collection and the environment variables are imported into Postman, see the [Configuration](https://github.com/plaid/plaid-postman#configuration) section on how to correctly configure API keys with the collection.
+3. Once both the collection and the environment variables are imported into Postman, see the [Configuration](https://github.com/plaid/plaid-postman#configuration) section on how to correctly configure API keys with the collection.

 ### Configuration
 The Plaid Postman collection uses [Postman environment variables](https://learning.getpostman.com/docs/postman/environments_and_globals/intro_to_environments_and_globals/) to simplify each API request.
 More information on managing Postman environments can be found at [Setting up an environment with variables](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_environments/).